shermanloan/scejson-doc/doc/module-loan.md

 Furthermore, the output for an `"AmortizeOnly" : true` Loan request will omit the `FedBox` and `Moneys` response elements.

+🟦 **BusinessRules.CanSkipFirst** - *Boolean : false {optional}*

+Set this field to `true` to allow the first payment of a loan to be skipped.
+The default value of `false` does not allow a skipped first payment.

+🟦 **BusinessRules.CanSkipLast** - *Boolean : false {optional}*

+Set this attribute to `true` to allow the last payment of a loan to be skipped.
+The default value of `false` does not allow a skipped final payment.

+🟦 **BusinessRules.ClosedFormEqn** - *Boolean : true {optional}*

+When searching for the payment that best amortizes the loan to zero, this setting determines whether or not interest is rounded during the payment search algorithm.
+The default value of `true` indicates that the closed form equation should be matched, and interest will be left unrounded during the payment search algorithm.
+Setting this attribute value to `false` will cause interest to be rounded during the payment search algorithm.

+🟦 **BusinessRules.CurrencyDP** - *String (0, 2) : see below' {optional}*

+The number of decimal places allowed for currency values is defined by this attribute.
+If this attribute is not set up, the default value will be determined by the value of the `Country` fiwld.
+For most countries, the default value is `"2"`.
+If no country code is specified, then the default value for this attribute is `"2"`.

 ---
 </details>